zwh-sdu/ExcluIR/README.md

 # ExcluIR: Exclusionary Neural Information Retrieval

-This repository provides a benchmark for evaluating the performance of retrieval models specifically in scenarios where users provide explicit indications about the information they wish to exclude from the retrieval results.
+This is the official repository for the paper "ExcluIR: Exclusionary Neural Information Retrieval".
+We provide a benchmark for evaluating the performance of retrieval models specifically in scenarios where users provide explicit indications about the information they wish to exclude from the retrieval results.

 ## About ExcluIR